plr108-zz/jasmine-testing/README.md

 ### The following bonus tests are above and beyond the required project tests:

 ####Bonus Test #1: The menu (again)
-The required menu test checks if visibility of the slide menu changed by checking if a certain CSS class is applied.
-This step goes a step further by verifying the 3d transform applied by the CSS class is actually moving the slide menu laterally as intended.
+The required menu test suite checks if visibility of the slide menu changed by checking if a certain CSS class is applied.
+This test suite goes a step further by verifying the 3d transform applied by the CSS class is actually moving the slide menu laterally as intended.
 See comments in [feedreader.js](https://github.com/plr108/FrontEndNanodegreeProject6/blob/master/jasmine/spec/feedreader.js) for more details.

 ####Bonus Test #2: Tests for a yet-to-be implemented "time posted" feature.
 Most feeds list information about when a feed entry is posted.
 This test checks for the presence of a time posted message in each entry field.  the test expects the entry to have this format:

-'<article class entry="entry"><h2>Article Title</h2><h5>Time Posted</h5></article>'
+'''<article class entry="entry"><h2>Article Title</h2><h5>Time Posted</h5></article>'''

 Here is an example of what the Time Posted messages would look like:

 ![image of what the Time Posted messages would look like](img/time-posted.png)

 See comments in [feedreader.js](https://github.com/plr108/FrontEndNanodegreeProject6/blob/master/jasmine/spec/feedreader.js) for more details, including specifics of the valid time posted message formats.
+Please note that since the "time posted" feature is not yet implemented, this test suite is expected to fail.